 Privilege-Protective Epistemic Pushback and Epistemic Silencing

-Until this point I’ve focused on how shadow texts might be used to track the social production of ignorance on the unlevel knowing field; but, we need to track privilege-protective epistemic pushback for another reason—its uninterrupted circulation can be psychologically and epistemically damaging.
+Until this point I’ve focused on how shadow texts might be used to track the social production of ignorance on the unlevel knowing field, but we need to track privilege-protective epistemic pushback for another reason: its uninterrupted circulation can be psychologically and epistemically damaging.

-Psychologically speaking, allowing privilege-protective epistemic pushback to circulate as if it were skepticism or a critical thinking practice can create a hostile learning environment.
-Repeated performances of pushback function as microaggressions; that is, words and behaviors that happen in everyday interactions that “send denigrating messages to certain individuals because of their group membership” (Sue 2010, 24).
-In the cases under consideration, privilege-protective epistemic pushback functions as a form of microaggression called a “micro-invalidation”; which happens when words or actions are aimed at excluding or denying a person’s thoughts or feelings about their lived reality.
-Consider the impact that DeEndré’s repeated attempts to neutralize gender have on the women who repeatedly try and counter his “skepticism” with testimony about their lived experience navigating rape culture.
-The collective effects of his refusal give uptake to their testimonies is invalidating, and has silencing effect on the classroom climate.
+Psychologically speaking, allowing privilege-protective epistemic pushback to circulate as if it were skepticism or a critical-thinking practice can create a hostile learning environment.
+Repeated performances of pushback function as microaggressions: words and behaviors that happen in everyday interactions that “send denigrating messages to certain individuals because of their group membership” (Sue 2010, 24).
+In the cases under consideration, privilege-protective epistemic pushback functions as a form of microaggression called a “microinvalidation,” which happens when words or actions are aimed at excluding or denying a person’s thoughts or feelings about their lived reality.
+Consider the impact that DeEndré’s repeated attempts to neutralize gender has on the women who repeatedly try to counter his “skepticism” with testimony about their lived experience navigating rape culture.
+The collective effects of his refusal to give uptake to their testimonies is invalidating and has a silencing effect on the classroom climate.
 There were days when I could prompt no one to respond to his comments.
 The silence may have been a resistant silence—a tactical refusal to let his pushback continue to wear them down, or it may have been a sign that they had given up, but it was a silence nonetheless.
 On the one hand, the testimonial agency of the women in class was undermined.
 They could not get DeEndré to listen.
 On the other hand, the women’s testimonies were heard by many of their peers.

 Microinvalidations have a collective epistemic impact; they discredit a person’s knowledge of her lived reality, and thus reduce her credibility as a knower.
 The psychological harms associated with allowing privilege-protective epistemic pushback to circulate uncritically do epistemic damage because they function as “on-the-ground practices of epistemic silencing” (Dotson 2011, 237).
-In “Tracking Epistemic Violence, Tracking Epistemic Practices of Silencing,” Kristie Dotson uses Gayatri Spivak’s definition of epistemic violence as a starting point to explain how members of marginalized groups are regularly silenced or subjected to epistemic violence with respect of giving testimony.
-Epistemic violence in testimony, she argues, “is a refusal, intentional or unintentional, of an audience to communicatively reciprocate a linguistic exchange owning to any reliable ignorance that, given context, harms another person (or set of persons)” (Dotson 2011, 238).
+In “Tracking Epistemic Violence, Tracking Epistemic Practices of Silencing,” Kristie Dotson uses Gayatri Spivak’s definition of epistemic violence as a starting point to explain how members of marginalized groups are regularly silenced or subjected to epistemic violence with respect to giving testimony.
+Epistemic violence in testimony, she argues, “is a refusal, intentional or unintentional, of an audience to communicatively reciprocate a linguistic exchange owing to . . . any reliable ignorance that, given context, harms another person (or set of persons)” (238).
 A clear understanding of epistemic violence rests on recognizing a basic feature of linguistic communication.
 Speakers are always in a relationship of dependence with their audiences.
 Speakers have little or no control over whether their audience hears them in exactly the ways that they wish to be heard.
 Successful communication requires reciprocity; it demands that the audience both understand what the speaker is saying, and that the speaker’s words are taken as they were intended to be taken (Hornsby 1995).
 This makes speakers vulnerable during linguistic exchanges.
 Communication commonly fails when the audience’s pernicious ignorance (a form of willful ignorance) interferes with these linguistic exchanges.